Optimally Integrating Ad Auction into E-Commerce Platforms: Notations and Preliminaries

 \subsection{Integrated Ad System}

-In the classic ad auction, advertisers bid for the keywords, and the pre-set advertising slots, which are separated from organic search result, are allocated to the ads with highest bids.
-In this paper, we propose a new model called \emph{integrated ad system} (IAS) which caters for e-commerce online platforms, where both the positions and total number of advertising slots are not determined in advance.
-After collecting bids from advertisers, the platform decides how to rank all items (including ad items and organic items) and how much each ad item should pay.
+In the classic ad auction, advertisers bid for the keywords, and the pre-set advertising slots, which are separated from organic search result, are allocated to the ads with the highest bids.
+In this paper, we propose a new model called \emph{integrated ad system} (IAS) which caters for modern e-commerce online platforms, where both the positions and total number of advertising slots are not determined in advance.
+After collecting bids from advertisers, the platform decides how to rank all items (including sponsored advertisements and organic results) and how much each advertiser should pay.

 We start with a formal description of the IAS.
 In an IAS, there are $n_1$ advertisers and $n_2$ organic results competing for $K$ available slots of one search-result page simultaneously.
-For simplicity, we call advertisements and organic results as ad item and organic items, respectively.
+For simplicity, we call advertisements and organic results as ad items and organic items, respectively.
 Denote $A$ as the set of ad items and $O$ as the set of organic items, and exploit $i \in A$ or $i \in O$ to represent an ad item or an organic item.
 Let $k \in \{1, 2, \ldots, K\}$ index the slots.
 Generally, a higher position slot has a smaller index.
-For the $k$th slot, $\beta_k$ stands for its effective exposure.
+For the $k$th slot, $\beta_k$ stands for its effective exposure, which means the probability that one user pays attention to this slot.
 Without lose of generality, assume that $\beta_1 > \beta_2 >\ldots> \beta_K >0$.